ilsundal/ncollections/README.md

 **containsValue(value)** returns true if the map contains the argument value, and false if not.

-**entries()** returns the map's key-value pairs as objects in a Set.
+**entries()** returns the map's entries in a Set.
 The returned Set might be backed directly by the map and thus should not be modified.

-**get(key)** returns the value mapped-to by the argument key, or undefined if the map does not contain the argument key.
+**get(key)** returns the value mapped-to by the argument key, or undefined if the map does not contain the key.

 **keys** returns map's keys in a Set.
 The returned Set might be backed directly by the map and thus should not be modified.

 **put(key, value)** maps the argument key to the argument value.
-Returns the value previously mapped-to by the argument key, or undefined if the map contained no such key before.
+Returns the value previously mapped-to by the key, or undefined if the map contained no such key before.

 **putAll(entries)** puts the argument entries (an iterable) into the map.
 Returns nothing.

 **remove(key)** removes the argument key and its mapped-to value from the map.
-Returns the mapped-to value of the argument key, or undefined if the map contained no such key before.
+Returns the mapped-to value of the key, or undefined if the map contained no such key before.

 **removeAll(keys)** removes the argument keys and their mapped-to values from the map.
-Returns the removed entries.
+Returns the removed map entries.

 ## Sets: HashSet

 A Set is collection without duplicates.

 There is only one Set-type at the moment: HashSet.
 - The HashSet is backed by a JavaScript object.
-Thus, the *add()*, *contains()*, *remove()* methods fast.
+Thus, the *add()*, *contains()*, and *remove()* methods are fast.
 A HashSet is not ordered.

 All Sets implement the following methods:

 **add(element)** adds the argument element to the set.
-Returns true if the set was changed (i.e. the set did not already contain the argument element), and false if not.
+Returns true if the set was changed (i.e. the set did not already contain the element), and false if not.

 **addAll(elements)** adds the argument elements (an iterable) to the set.
 Returns true if the set was changed, and false if not.